 Going forward, Advisory Board / Community meetings are expected to take place on a quarterly basis.
-Tentatively, these meetings will (generally) take place on the first Friday of the month in September 2023, January 2024, March 2024, and June 2024.
+Tentatively, these meetings will take place on the first Friday of the month in September 2023, December 2023, March 2024, and June 2024.
 These meetings will be publicly announced on Decentralization.Net's Event Calendar.

 As appropriate, the Advisory Board will pursue the possibility of an in-person conference on decentralization and localization during the coming year.
-If appropriate, this conference may be co-hosted with the World Bank, UCLG, DeLOG and/or other partners.
+If appropriate, this conference may be co-hosted with DeLOG and/or other partners.